Lenovo Yoga C940-14IIL Compatible Battery 7.7V 7650mAh

 Frequently Asked Questions

 This is a BIOS-controlled charge limit, not a cell fault.
-Lenovo Vantage includes a "Conservation Mode" setting that caps charging at 80% to reduce long-term cell stress during periods of regular AC use.
-Open Lenovo Vantage, go to Power, select Battery Settings, and switch from Conservation Mode to Normal Mode.
-The battery will then charge to 100% on the next cycle.
+Lenovo ships the C940-14IIL with a conservation mode enabled in firmware that caps charging at 80% to reduce long-term cell stress.
+Open Lenovo Vantage, go to Power → Battery Settings, and switch the charge threshold from Conservation Mode to Normal Mode.
+The battery will then charge to 100%.
+If Vantage is not installed, the same setting is accessible in the BIOS under Configuration → Battery Charge Threshold.

 Payment & Security